 The Service Offering includes access to two self-service consoles:

 - VMware Horizon DaaS Management Console (“Console”) is the primary interface for consumption and management of Horizon DaaS purchased from Cirrus, including domain binding, gold pattern management, desktop provisioning, end user entitlement, and multi-factor authentication, all under the same sign on.

 - VMware Horizon Client is the primary interface for accessing the virtual desktops and published apps by end users.
 This interface provides options for access via PCoIP, VMware Blast (access via HTML5), and Microsoft RDP.
-The VMware Horizon Client is supported on Windows, MAC, Linux, iOS, Android, and through various zero clients.
+The VMware Horizon Client is supported on Windows, MAC, Linux, iOS, Chrome OS, Android, and through various zero clients.

 3.3 Service Operations